mmonteleone/monokai-vs/README.markdown

 Monokai for Visual Studio
 =========================

-Monokai Font and Color setting for Visual Studio 2008 with heavy and light variations.
+Monokai Font and Color setting for Visual Studio 2008 and 2010 with normal and bold variations.

-**Proper support for Visual Studio 2010 coming soon.**

 Upon not finding an existing Visual Studio implementation of [Wimer Hazenberg][2]'s excellent [TextMate][5] theme, [Monokai][1], I was certain that either I have strange taste, or the entire .NET development community has no taste.
 I'm going with the latter, you chumps.